Home > Warren Center Seminars

 The following is a list of seminars and reading groups that will be hosted by the Warren Center in the spring semester.
 For more detailed information please contact the seminar coordinators or the Warren Center.
 For the most up-to-date information on upcoming seminar events, please visit the calendar.

 Digital Humanities Discussion Group.
 Digital humanities projects are rich new additions to the intellectual life of humanities scholars.
 If you are currently working on a digital humanities project or hope to do so in the near future, please join this discussion group to learn more about resources and innovations in this area.
 The direction of the group will be determined by the interests of those who participate.
 First fall meeting: TBD.
-Seminar coordinators: Lynn Ramey (French) email@example.com and Mona Frederick (Warren Center) firstname.lastname@example.org
+Seminar coordinators: Lynn Ramey (French & Italian) firstname.lastname@example.org and Mona Frederick (Warren Center) email@example.com.

 Film Theory & Visual Culture Seminar.
 This seminar aims to foster dialogue among faculty and graduate students across campus working in film, visual culture, art history, literature, and cultural studies, as well as anyone interested in theories of the image, philosophies of perception, aesthetics and critical theory, media histories, and the history of vision.
-The first meeting is Friday, September 28 at noon in the Warren Center.
-Guest speakers include Alison Griffiths (media studies, Baruch College) on Friday, November 16 at noon in the Warren Center and Jan Mieszkowski (German and humanities, Reed College) on Friday, December 7 at noon in the Warren Center.
-Seminar coordinators: Jennifer Fay (Film Studies and English) email@example.com James McFarland (German) firstname.lastname@example.org and Paul Young (Film Studies and English) email@example.com
+The first meeting is Friday, September 27 at noon in the Warren Center with guest speaker Lutz Koepnick (German and film).
+Other scheduled guest speakers include Paul K. Saint-Amour (English, University of Pennsylvania) and Karen Beckman (History of Art, University of Pennsylvania) on Friday, October 25 at noon in the Warren Center, Lesley Stern (visual arts, UC-San Diego) on Friday, November 8 at noon in the Warren Center, and Ackbar Abbas (comparative literature, UC-Irvine) on Friday, December 6 at noon in the Warren Center.
+Seminar coordinators: Jennifer Fay (Film Studies and English) firstname.lastname@example.org, James McFarland (German) email@example.com, and Paul Young (Film Studies and English) firstname.lastname@example.org.

 Group for Pre-modern Cultural Studies.
 The purpose of the group is to serve as a forum for those with interests in pre-modern studies, including not only history but language and literature, chiefly, though not exclusively, Greek, Hebrew, and Latin, as well as music, art, and culture.
 The group meets monthly to discuss ongoing research by a faculty member, recent publications in the field, or the work of a visiting scholar.
 First fall meeting: TBD.
 Seminar coordinators: Bill Caferro (history) firstname.lastname@example.org and Leah Marcus (English) email@example.com.

 Literature and Law Seminar.
 This reading group will meet to discuss current approaches, new challenges, and new possibilities that are offered to legal and literary scholars when they use insights from both fields to illuminate their work.
 The seminar welcomes anyone interested in the many topics now addressed in this field, including the use of obscenity laws to regulate creative work, the representation of law in literature,

 Mexican Studies Seminar.
 The goal of this group is to raise the profile of research related to Mexico on the Vanderbilt campus and support members' individual scholarly endeavors regarding this important nation bordering the United States.
 The group brings together faculty and graduate students from history, political science, literature, sociology, art, anthropology, music, and Latin American studies.
 At monthly meetings the group will discuss work-in-progress authored by members and invited scholars from beyond Vanderbilt.
-First meeting: TBD.
-Seminar coordinators: Helena Simonett (Latin American Studies), firstname.lastname@example.org and Edward Wright-Rios (history) email@example.com
+First meeting will be on Friday, September 13 at noon in the Warren Center with guest speaker Arturo Santamaría Gómez (Professor of Sociology, Universidad Autónoma de Sinaloa, Mazatlán).
+Seminar coordinators: Helena Simonett (Latin American Studies) email@example.com and Edward Wright-Rios (history) firstname.lastname@example.org.